 Theresa is a former vocational college teacher from the Greater Toronto and Hamilton Area in Canada.
 She also managed the ECG/Venipuncture Department at the University Health Network.
 For most of her classroom teaching career, Theresa specialized in laboratory medicine and related software training, serving mainly at-risk youth, laid-off workers seeking retraining, and foreign-trained medical personnel who were newcomers to Canada.
-Theresa was a long-time volunteer First Aid and CPR instructor for the Canadian Red Cross Society.
-She is a certified Adult Educator, Teacher of English as a Second Language, and Virtual Teacher.
+Theresa volunteered for nine years as a First Aid and CPR instructor with the Canadian Red Cross Society.
+She is a certified Adult Educator, Curriculum Developer, Instructional Designer, Teacher of English to Speakers of Other Languages, and Virtual Teacher.

 The purpose of this blog is three-fold: